jcyinnovations/Path-Planner/README.md

 ##### Shared Data

-Very early on, the biggest hurdle to sucessful trajectories was the odd behavior when using the waypoints to generate x,y coordinates required by the controller.
-There was excessive jerk in the trajectory due to the spacing of the waypoints because the resulting x,y plot was jagged.
-Rather than manually generate interpolation, it was decided to apply all waypoints to 3 Splines s_x, s_y, s_dir.
+Very early on, the biggest hurdle to successful trajectories was the odd behavior when using the waypoints to generate x,y coordinates required by the controller.
+There was excessive jerk in the trajectory as a side-effect of interpolation between widely spaced waypoints.
+Rather than manually interpolate, waypoints were used to create splines s_x, s_y, s_dir.
 These splines generated x,y,dir values that were then consumed by `getXY2()` in `common.h` to generate the smoothed x,y values.
 This resulted in significantly smoother trajectories.

 There is a bug that occurs around Waypoint 155 that is yet to be resolved.
 This bug caused erratic behavior at this point.